|Home | Parent||← Go →||Prior | Next|

 There are two basic alternatives:

 This is the best alternative for most users, who want bookmarks synced to Safari, Chrome or Firefox on a iOS or Android device (phone or tablet).
-In this example, Syncing is activated in Synkmark or BookMacster on only one Mac.
+In this example, Syncing is activated in Synkmark or BookMacster, which is installed on only one Mac.
 Syncing to other devices is via the browsers’ proprietary services: iCloud, Firefox Sync, and Sign In to Chrome (Google).
+A bonus is that these services are able to sync open tabs and browsing history in addition to bookmarks, albeit only among themselves.
 The Mac with Synkmark or BookMacster syncing active is called the Bridge Mac.

 You should choose as your “Bridge” Mac whicever Mac you use most often, because syncing among the browsers will only occur when this Mac is on and you are logged in to it.

 Whatever you do, be careful not to create a Sync Loop.
 In the picture above, if you installed iCloud for Windows on the Windows computer in the upper left and configured it to sync Chrome and/or Firefox bookmarks, you would have a sync loop.

 The other alternative is to install BookMacster on more than one Mac, using a single synced Collection.
 To do this, you move the document into a synced folder, that is, a folder synced by a Online File Syncing Service.
 In this example, Synkmark or BookMacster will not only bridge among browsers but also among Macs.
 You activate the browsers’ proprietary services only as needed to branch off to any non-Mac devices where Synkmark or BookMacster can’t go.
 In this case, syncing to that device will only occur when the associated Mac is on, and you are logged in.